-The first ingredient listed in this dog food mentions organic beef.
+The first ingredient in this dog food includes organic beef.
 Beef is defined as “the clean flesh derived from slaughtered cattle” and includes skeletal muscle or the muscle tissues of the tongue, diaphragm, heart or esophagus.1

 Beef is naturally rich in all ten essential amino acids required by a dog to sustain life.

 The second ingredient is organic beef liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.